DaveMcW/instant-deconstruction-bugfix/README.md

 ---
 The Factorio map editor (/editor) does not support instant deconstruction of complex entities ([72215](https://forums.factorio.com/72215)).
 Using a deconstruction planner in the map editor will leave pieces of entities behind.

-This mod cleans up the broken entities by calling script_raise_destroy after the map editor closes.
+This mod cleans up the broken entities by calling script_raised_destroy after the map editor closes.

 ### For Modders
 ---
-You must register your entities with the mod to get the script_raise_destroy events.
+You must register your entities with the mod to get the script_raised_destroy events.

 In info.json, add a dependency on this mod:
 ```